Caspar657/share-of-search/README.md

 - seaborn

 On backlog:
-- Allowing input of specific date ranges
+- Fixing bug that happens when date ranges are closer than 5 years apart
-- Make analysis available for more than 5 keywords
+- - Make analysis available for more than 5 keywords